Please note : This post may be updated overtime with additional tips.

 However your wake time MUST stay the same every day so your circadian clock activates all the physiological processes mentioned above at the right time like clockwork, pun totally intended.

-Harnessing sleep cycles instead of just sleeping for a straight 8 hours is something many people aren’t accustomed to but try it out and see how you feel with your level of energy and everything else the right quantity of sleep enhances.
+Harnessing sleep cycles instead of just sleeping for a straight 8 hours is something many people aren’t accustomed to but go ahead and try it out and see how you feel afterwards.

 Another thing to keep in mind is that all that mind chatter and brain activity in your day uses a lot of cellular energy and actually leaves behind cellular residue (waste) and toxins that accumulates in your brain.